Creating MongoDB clusters

 production— for stable versions of your apps.

-prestable— to perform testing, including that of the Managed Service for MongoDB service itself.
+prestable— for testing, including the Managed Service for MongoDB service itself.
 The prestable environment is updated more often, which means that known problems are fixed sooner in it, but this may cause backward incompatible changes.

 - Select the DBMS version.